-Students who are called to active duty during an academic term will be given an option to have grades "R" (No Report) or "I" (Incomplete) assigned to each of their courses.
+If a student (or their spouse if the student has a dependent child) is called to active duty by the Iowa National Guard or the reserve forces of the United States during an academic term, the student will be given an option to have courses dropped or an "I" (Incomplete) grade assigned to each of their courses.
 This option is available on a course-by-course basis as well as to their entire registration.
 The assigning of an "Incomplete" is by mutual consent of the faculty member and the student.
 If the call up occurs late in the term, the faculty member also has the option of assigning a final grade rather than the "I" grade.

-Tuition, mandatory fees, and related course fees will be canceled or refunded-in full- for all courses dropped with an "R." Courses in which the grade of "I" or a final grade is assigned will have applicable tuition and course fees assessed.
+Tuition, mandatory fees, and related course fees will be canceled or refunded-in full- for all courses dropped.
+Courses in which the grade of "I" or a final grade is assigned will have applicable tuition and course fees assessed.

-A. Regardless of the date of withdrawal, the student will be given the choice of receiving grades "R" or "I."
+A. Regardless of the date of withdrawal, the student will be given the choice of dropping the course (s) or having and "I (incomplete) grades assigned to the course(s).

 B. This may be done on an individual course-by-course basis, or for the entire registration.